AycaGulin/image-processing-application-c/README.md

 ## Project Description

 This project is a menu-based image processing application developed in the C programming language.
-The application works with grayscale PGM images and allows the user to load an image, apply different image processing operations, and save the processed result.
+The application works with grayscale PGM images in ASCII P2 format and allows the user to load an image, apply different image processing operations, and save the processed result.

-The project focuses on basic image processing techniques such as image resizing, smoothing filters, edge detection, and texture analysis.
-It was designed as a practical C programming project to understand how pixel values are stored, accessed, modified, and processed through matrices.
+The project focuses on fundamental image processing techniques such as image resizing, smoothing filters, edge detection, and texture analysis.
+It was designed as a practical C programming project to understand how pixel values are stored, accessed, modified, and processed using two-dimensional arrays.

 ## Technologies Used